LunarG/gfxreconstruct/tools/convert/README.md

   --output filename     'stdout' or a path to a file to write JSON output
                         to.
 Default is the input filepath with "gfxr" replaced by "jsonl".
+  --format <format>     JSON format to write.
+           json         Standard JSON format (indented)
+           jsonl        JSON lines format (every object in a single line) --include-binaries    Dump binaries from Vulkan traces in a separate file with an unique name.
+The main JSON file will include a reference with the file name.
+The binary files are dumped in a subdirectory --expand-flags        Print flags values from Vulkan traces with its correspondent symbolic representation.
+Otherwise, the flags are printed as hexadecimal value.
+  --file-per-frame      Creates a new file for every frame processed.
+Frame number is added as a suffix
+                        to the output file name.
   --no-debug-popup      Disable the 'Abort, Retry, Ignore' message box
                         displayed when abort() is called (Windows debug only).
 ```